szacho/local-chat/README.md

 MODEL=[shortName] docker compose up
 ```

-You can find supported shortNames in `.env.local` file.
+You can find supported shortNames in `chat-ui/.env` file.
+For external API endpoints include your keys in `chat-ui/.env.local` file.